kmarkley/Indigo-Confirmed-Lock/README.md

 ## Dummy Lock devices

-Handy for testing, these devices looks like a lock in Indigo, but don't do anything beyond report a locked or unlocked state.
+Handy for testing, these devices look like locks in Indigo, but don't do anything beyond report a locked or unlocked state.

 ## Actions